-- The toughening process developed by Sediver® generates a compressive pre-stress on the surface of the glass shells which confers to the glass: a high mechanical strength & high resistance to thermal shocks and mechanical impacts as well as an immunity to the effects of aging. - A highly automated manufacturing process, perfected along the years by Sediver®, guarantees consistent high level of quality in the materials and the final product assembly. - Very stringent quality system comprises systematic controls and inspection of the insulators during manufacturing.
-The entire process is constantly automaticaly monitored and supervised by qualified inspectors. - Our process is standardized across all our production facilities, with a guaranteed consistency of our product performance worldwide.
-Our QA system and individually marked units grants the full traceability of our insulators. - Low shattering rate: Guaranteed < 1/10 000 per year due to the high purity of Sediver® glass and outstanding process.
+- The toughening process developed by Sediver® generates a compressive pre-stress on the surface of the glass shells which confers to the glass: high mechanical strength, high resistance to thermal shocks and mechanical impacts, and an immunity to the effects of aging. - A highly automated manufacturing process, perfected through the years by Sediver[®], guarantees a consistent high level of quality in the materials and the final product remove. - Very stringent quality system comprises systematic controls and inspection of the insulators during manufacturing.
+The entire process is constantly automaticaly monitored and supervised by qualified inspectors. - Our process is standardized across all our production facilities, with a quaranteed consistency of our product performance worldwide.
+Our QA system and individually marked units grants the full traceability of our insulators. - Low shattering rate: Guaranteed < 1/10,000 per year due to the high purity of Sediver® glass and outstanding process.